yubai90/yubai90.github.io/README.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+My CV is <a href="CV_Yu_Bai.pdf"> here </a>

 ## Working papers

-1. Estimation and inference in large heterogenous panels with stochastic time-varying coefficients, joint with <a href="https://didattica.unibocconi.eu/mypage/index.php?IdUte=49257&cognome=MARCELLINO&nome=MASSIMILIANO&urlBackMy=" style="color: darkblue"> M. Marcellino</a> and <a href="https://www.kcl.ac.uk/people/george-kapetanios" style="color: darkblue"> G. Kapetanios</a>.
+1. Estimation and inference in large heterogenous panels with stochastic time-varying coefficients, joint with <a href="https://didattica.unibocconi.eu/mypage/index.php?IdUte=49257&cognome=MARCELLINO&nome=MASSIMILIANO&urlBackMy=" style="color: blue"> M. Marcellino</a> and <a href="https://www.kcl.ac.uk/people/george-kapetanios" style="color: blue"> G. Kapetanios</a>.

       <a href="papers/BKM_V2.pdf"> [WP version] </a>